Once upon a time I thought hummus and pita was the only known dip alternative to chips and salsa.

 - Sea salt + ground pepper

-- 1/4 cup Plain Greek yogurt or sour cream (optional)
+- 1/4 cup plain Greek yogurt or sour cream (optional // omit for dairy-free)

 - Sprinkle your eggplant with salt on both sides and place in a colander in the sink to drain excess water.
 After 10 minutes, lightly rinse with water and then press dry between two towels.